YOURLS/website/src/guide/introduction.md

 ## Requirements

-YOURLS has the following requirements :
+YOURLS has the following requirements:

 ### Server